The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Pore size analysis

-In the classical Apollonian gasket, there are no pores with radii $r > a$.
-However, in all packing protocols considered above, the pore size distribution contains a large number of such pores, which can play an important role for the fractal exponents $\alpha$ and $D_{\mathrm{f}}$ discussed above.
-This distribution is approximately described by a power law with an exponent $\alpha_\mathrm{p}$.
-In the generalized Apollonian and Delaunay cases, the exponents $D$ of the distribution of disk sizes and $\alpha_\mathrm{p}$ coincide, as expected for a uniform random filling.
-In the CPP case, the exponents are different: $\alpha_\mathrm{p} \simeq 1$ while $D = 1.5$.
-The obtained pore size distributions are shown in Fig.~\ref{fig:pores}a.
-The figure \ref{fig:pores}b represents the combined distribution $N(r) + N_\mathrm{p}(r)$, consisting of the both disks and pores, in which the number of pores is normalized by the total area of the pores (see the discussion in Sec.~\ref{sec:algorithm} above).
-Since $\alpha_\mathrm{p}\simeq D = 1.5$ in the generalized Apollonian and Delaunay packings, the exponent of the combined distribution is equal to $D$ as well.
-By contrast, in the CPP packing, the effective exponent of the combined distribution becomes $\alpha_\mathrm{c} =1.41 \pm 0.02$ in the fractal range.
-This coincides with the exponent $\alpha$ of the structure factor (see Table~\ref{tab:exponents}) and confirms the role of the cavities in the pores in decreasing of this exponent.
+Figure \ref{fig:pores}b represents the combined distribution $N(r) + N_\mathrm{p}(r)$, consisting of both disks and pores, in which the number of pores is normalized by the total area of the pores (see the discussion in Sec.~\ref{sec:algorithm} above).
+Since $D_\mathrm{p}\simeq D = 1.5$ in the generalized Apollonian and Delaunay packings, the exponent of the combined distribution is equal to $D$ as well.
+By contrast, in the CP packing, the effective exponent of the combined distribution becomes $D_\mathrm{c} =1.41 \pm 0.02$ in the fractal range.
+This coincides with the exponent $\alpha$ of the structure factor (see Table~\ref{tab:pores}) and confirms the role of cavities in the {pore structure in the reduction} of this exponent.
 Note that the normalization factor $F_\mathrm{p}$ for the pore size distribution (see Sec.~\ref{sec:algorithm} above) is important for the power-law exponent of the combined distribution $N(r) + N_\mathrm{p}(r)$.

+{The parameters of the resulting pore size distributions across different packings are summarized in Table~\ref{tab:pores}.
+At a given distribution of radii of packed disks, the smaller the parameters $S_{d}$, and $\langle r\rangle_\mathrm{p}/d$ [see Eqs.~(\ref{Sa}) and (\ref{ddef})], the smaller the sizes of pores and the more random the packing (see the discussion at the end of Sec.~\ref{sec:param_pores} above).
+First, we observe that the CP protocol generates pores of larger sizes, compared to the DT protocol with the same number of particles and size ratio.
+Since the number of very large pores in the CP packing is small anyway, its spatial distribution looks inhomogeneous due to fluctuations (see Fig.~\ref{fig:methods}).
+Thus, the DT protocol is more homogeneous and more random, compared to the CP protocol.}

+{Second, for the DT protocol, at a given exponent $D$ of the size distribution of packed disks, the larger the size ratio $R/a$, the smaller the relative average pore radius $\langle r\rangle_\mathrm{p}/d$ and the area fraction of large pores $S_{d}$, and hence the more random and better the packings\footnote{{In the DT packing with $D=1.9$, the exponents $\alpha$ and $D_\mathrm{f}$ are smaller than $D$ due to insufficient density of the packing.}}.
+For the CP protocol, we observe the opposite tendency.
+Nevertheless, for the CP protocol, the exponent $\alpha$ becomes closer to $D$ and the packing fraction increases as the size ratio $R/a$ grows.
+This apparent paradox can be resolved by a simultaneous decrease in the ratio $N_\mathrm{p}(d)/N$: although the sizes of pores grows, their relative number diminishes and, hence, their contribution to the decrease in the exponent $\alpha$ within the fractal range of the structure factor becomes smaller. }